 save_when: modified

-module to push NTP settings and saves the config if changes are made.
+This playbook uses the ios_config module to push NTP settings and saves the config if changes are made.
 Done in minutes, not hours.

 Sharing your useful automation helps the community.
 Here's how: